-It’s true that a wholesaler doesn’t necessarily have to locate distressed property, but it’s a lot harder to find wholesale deals among homeowners who can afford to put their home on the market with a real estate agent.
-That said, a wholesaler will find a more ready supply of homes to put under contract among homeowners who are looking to quickly get rid of their property—either because they can no longer afford it or because they need to relocate faster.
+It’s true that a wholesaler doesn’t necessarily have to locate a distressed property.
+It’s a lot harder to find wholesale deals among homeowners who can afford to put their home on the market with a real estate agent.
+That said, a wholesaler will find a more ready supply of homes to put under contract among homeowners who are looking to quickly get rid of their property.
+Either because they can no longer afford it or because they need to relocate faster.

 Selling property to a wholesaler is an attractive option because there is less likelihood of having to wait for a mortgage application to get processed.
 Wholesale deals with real estate investors tend to close more quickly than a traditional buyer with a mortgage loan.
 Even so, a wholesaler will need to know the neighborhood and the art of a real estate investment in general.
 It’s very important to know how to price a home and the red flags to look for.

 3. Create a contract and a system

 The real estate contract is at the core of the wholesaling process.
 This is the document that a wholesaler will use to lock a buyer into a unilateral arrangement, where the wholesaler can back out if he or she doesn’t find a buyer, while simultaneously locking the seller in by reducing their right to sell the home.
 This means that the seller can only sell to the wholesaler (or whoever the wholesaler assigns the contract to).

 That said, it’s important to have a competent real estate attorney draft your real estate contract to minimize any costly snafus, both monetarily and legally.
 You’ll want to create a wholesaling business process to streamline your investments and close deals quickly.
 There will be details to hammer out.
 These details include:

 - Will you pay for a home inspection to accurately price the home for potential buyers?
 Or will you give an estimated price and negotiate accordingly once they conduct their own home inspection?